snap-adu-logo-color

 Dec 11, 2022 | 0 comments

 If you’re considering building an accessory dwelling unit (ADU) and have a sloped or uneven property, you may need to consider incorporating a retaining wall into your design.
-When deciding if a retaining wall is necessary for your project, it’s important to consider the slope of your property, the type of soil present, and any potential erosion issues.
+When deciding if a retaining wall is necessary for your project, there are multiple considerations.
+These include the slope of your property, type of soil present, and any potential erosion issues.
 You’ll also need to obtain a permit for your retaining wall, and it’s important to familiarize yourself with the regulations and requirements in your area.
-The cost of building a retaining wall for an ADU can vary, depending on the size and complexity of the project.
+The cost of building a retaining wall for an ADU can vary depending on the size and complexity of the project.

 Read on to learn more about retaining walls and how they can be incorporated into your ADU build.